 A dedicated focus on pediatric stone disease

 Once considered an adult disease, kidney stones have become increasingly common in children and adolescents.
-To address the unique needs of children with kidney stones, we created the Pediatric Kidney Stone Center, a program within the Division of Urology that is solely dedicated to the management of kidney stones.
+To address the unique needs of children with kidney stones, we created the Pediatric Kidney Stone Center, a program within the Divisions of Urology and Nephrology that is solely dedicated to the management of kidney stones.

 We treat hundreds of children and adolescents with kidney stones from across the United States and world each year.
 Patients have traveled from nearly half of the 50 states and more than 10 countries to seek care from our team of experts.